dteix/bolierProject/README.md

 Repository- is another word for project

 Branch- A branch in Git is simply a lightweight movable pointer to one of these commits.
 The default branch name in Git is master.
 As you initially make commits, you're given a master branch that points to the last commit you made.
 Every time you commit, it moves forward automatically.
+Always make a new branch before merging work into the main branch to serve as back up

 Clone- is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository

-Commit- Records changes to the repository
+Commit- Records changes to the repository.
+A change to a branch must be done before committing

-Push- Updates remote refs along with associated objects
+Push- Updates remote refs along with associated objects.
+Push is used to submit the work from an updated branch

 Pull- Is used to fetch and download content from a remote repository and immediately update the local repository to match that content.